 Astrophysical observations have provided convincing evidence for the existence of dark matter.
 DAMA experiment claims to have observed the annual modulation signal of dark matter using NaI detectors at the Gran Sasso Lab in Italy.
-The DM-Ice project aims to conclusively test this claim with a new detector array at the South Pole.
-The collaboration has successfully deployed and operated a 17 kg detector in the polar ice cap, and is working towards a full scale detector.
+The DM-Ice and COSINE-100 projects aim to conclusively test this claim with new detector arrays.
+The DM-Ice collaboration successfully deployed and operated a 17 kg detector in the South Pole.
+In 2017, it published the first search result for a dark matter annual modulation signal with NaI in the southern hemisphere.
+COSINE-100 started taking data with 106 kg ultra-low background NaI crystals at the Yang-Yang underground lab (South Korea) in September 2016.
+It is expected to achieve comparable sensitivity to DAMA with two years of data.
 At UIUC, we are developing ultra-low background NaI powder and crystals as well as trace contaminant measurement techniques.

 Measurement of Neutron Electric Dipole Moment

-Measuring the neutron electric dipole moment (EDM) is one of the most sensitive ways to search for Charge Parity (CP) violating processes beyond Standard Model.
+Measuring the neutron electric dipole moment (EDM) is one of the most sensitive ways to search for Charge Parity (CP) violating processes beyond the Standard Model.
 The current null limit has ruled out or greatly constrained many theoretical models.
 The nEDM project at the Spallation Neutron Source in Oak Ridge, TN, seeks to improve the experimental limit by two orders of magnitude.
-In my group, we are developing simulation software for scintillation light detection and novel photon detector system that can improve the measurement sensitivity for the experiment.
+At UIUC, we are developing simulation software for scintillation light detection and novel photon detector systems that can improve the measurement sensitivity.